 - 2.1 All professionals attending a child death, whether in the community or in a hospital setting, must abide by the following principles. - 2.1.1 If the family is not currently known to agencies, then the primary support to the family will be given by health workers and the Police.
-However, should these agencies believe that other services are required then appropriate actions should be taken. - 2.1.2 If the child shows any signs of life or where it is deemed that resuscitation is indicated, this should be commenced, and the child should immediately be taken to the nearest Emergency Department.

-- 2.1.3 Where the child is clearly deceased, the body should remain at the scene until the Detective Inspector authorises the removal of the body.
+However, should these agencies believe that other services are required then appropriate actions should be taken. - 2.1.2 If the child shows any signs of life or where it is deemed that resuscitation is indicated, this should be commenced, and the child should immediately be taken to the nearest Emergency Department. - 2.1.3 Where the child is clearly deceased, the body should remain at the scene until the Detective Inspector authorises the removal of the body.
 It should be remembered that in most cases of infant death the cause of death is natural and there is little evidential benefit for delaying the removal of the body. - 2.1.4 In all deaths that occur in the community, the presumption is that the child's body should always be brought to the Emergency Department, in accordance with Working Together 2018 and Standards for Children and Young People in emergency care settings 2012.
 The purpose is to ensure that the body is examined by a Consultant Paediatrician.
-However, there are exceptions to this situation as below but it should still be ensured, due child death procedures are followed, including clinical examination of the body if deemed appropriate, and provision of bereavement support for the family: - 2.1.4.1 In older children (including adolescents), clinical examination may not be necessary or appropriate.
+However, there are exceptions to this situation:

+- 2.1.4.1 In older children (including adolescents), this may not be necessary or appropriate.
 The DI should instigate a discussion with the duty Consultant Paediatrician to decide on the most appropriate course of action, to agree if there is a need for a Paediatric examination.
 The transfer of a body to the Emergency Department would be more likely if the death was unexpected and unexplained. - 2.1.4.2 If the DI makes a policy decision that in the interest of securing and preserving evidence at the scene, the body should remain in situ.
-The DI should consult with the Duty Consultant Paediatrician as part of this decision-making process. - 2.1.5 The presumption is that the child's body will be transported to the Emergency Department by North West Ambulance Service (NWAS). - 2.1.6 The Coroner should be informed of the outcome of this discussion.
+The DI should consult with the duty Paediatrician as part of this decision-making process. - 2.1.5 The presumption is that the child's body will be transported to the Emergency Department by North West Ambulance Service (NWAS). - 2.1.6 The Coroner should be informed of the outcome of this discussion.
 Subsequently a SUDIC Initial Case Discussion meeting (Rapid Response Meeting) is held, at which all relevant agencies decide what should happen next and who will do what. - 2.1.7 It is essential that parents' views about the postmortem are ascertained during the information-collecting session.
 However, no decision should be made or implied regarding the postmortem without discussion with the Coroner.
-The authority for holding or not holding a postm o r t e m rest with the Coroner and the Coroner alone. - 2.1.8 All individuals and agencies should ensure that their actions are legal, necessary, relevant, and proportionate in order to comply with the Children Act (1989 & 2004) and the Human Rights Act (1998).
+The authority for holding or not holding a postmortem rest with the Coroner and the Coroner alone. - 2.1.8 All individuals and agencies should ensure that their actions are legal, necessary, relevant, and proportionate in order to comply with the Children Act (1989 & 2004) and the Human Rights Act (1998).